awesome-inc/OneClickBuild/ReadMe.md

 You may have set `ProjectDependencies` in your solution file which you should remove, cf.:
 [Building .net 4.0 web sites: .metaproj -files (Social MSDN)](http://social.msdn.microsoft.com/Forums/vstudio/en-US/562ae95f-e042-45c2-9821-62cac49d0152/building-net-40-web-sites-metaproj-files?forum=msbuild)

+### 'Test' target fails on Windows 10 with exit code -2146232576.

+NUnit runners need .NET 3.5 so you need to turn on this Windows Feature.